Bunchberry Tea

 Bunchberry / Cornus canadensis is a small woody shrub which is part of the Dogwood family.
 Also called ‘Dolleyes’.
 It grows in forested areas and spreads widely and quickly.
 This amazing plant is something we would want to sip on if we are congested, have a raspy or sore throat, clogged sinuses, etc.

-The tea we tried was harvested from the property and was made from both the berry and the leaves and root, and can be fresh or dehydrated.
-What we tried was a mix of both dehydrated leaves and fresh berries, leaves and roots.
-Simmered in water for 30 minutes.
 I brewed this for a gentle taste but many drink it daily to keep common cold symptoms at bay - in this case, make a stronger version.